-The profit for the year on ordinary activities after taxation amounted to £0.9m (2022: £0.4m loss).
+The profit for the year on ordinary activities after taxation amounted to £0.1m (2023: £0.9m).

-During the year, the Company received interest income of £80.5m (2022: £32.1m) from Fosse Funding (No.1) Limited and Santander UK plc.
-The Company used those cash resources to pay interest expense of £79.0m (2022: £31.9m) on debt securities in issue.
-The Company issued no new debt securities during the year (2022: £nil) and made no payments of principal (2022: £195.6m).
-The Company made no payments to and had no receipts from (2022: received £188.5m from) Fosse Funding (No.1) Limited.
+During the year, the Company earned interest income of £103.5m (2023: £80.5m), largely generated from Fosse Funding (No.1) Limited.
+The Company used those cash resources to pay interest expense of £102.9m (2023: £79.0m) on the Notes.
+The Company issued £750m of Notes during the year (2023: £nil) and made payments of principal totalling £965.5m (2023: £nil).
+The Company made payments totalling £750m (2023: £nil) to and received receipts of £965.5m (2023: £nil) from Fosse Funding (No.1) Limited.

-The debt securities in issue have a legal maturity of October 2054.
-The next scheduled payment of principal per the Transaction documents is due in July 2024.
+The Notes in issue have a legal maturity of October 2072.
+The next scheduled payment of principal per the Transaction documents is due in April 2028.
+During 2024 the 2019 Series Class A1 and Class Z securities totalling £965m were redeemed in full.

 The key performance indicators used by management predominantly involve the consideration of whether there have been breaches of the Transaction documents.
 There are certain measures (triggers) set out in the Transaction documents which are relevant to the Company including assessing whether all counterparties involved in the transaction have a rating that remains adequate to support their on-going roles in the programme, and arrears related events.
-There were no triggers breached in the year (2022: none).
+There were no triggers breached in the year (2023: none).